International Touring Program

 The next two days were spent on the Baltic seaside at the national park on the Curonian Spit with performances in the beautiful resort towns of Juodkrante and Nida.
 In addition to enjoying the stunning scenery, our delegation was treated to a yacht ride on the Baltic hosted by the mayor of Nida.

 The week concluded with a performance at the beautiful Siauliai Cathedral with Pavasaris Women's Chorus.
 After the concert our hosts provided a farewell party at Kurtuvenai Regional Park complete with delicious food and drink, horseback rides, and hours of Lithuanian folk dances and polkas!
 UNO students made many friends with Lithuanian students throughout the week and there were many tears shed and good will gifts exchanged during the farewells.

-UNO Department of Music International Touring Program History
+UNO School of Music International Touring Program History

 1986 Young Nebraskans Travel to Japan and the Philippines

 1987 Chamber Choir Tour to Poland, Czechoslovakia and Austria

 1996 Symphonic Wind Ensemble Tour to Germany, Austria and the Czech Republic